prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

-# Local Development Environment Setup Guide
+# Local Development Environment Setup Guide (COSC 010)

 This document helps you install and configure tools to develop and run Python applications on your local machine.